moise-mulungu/mixed-react-projects/src/features/solidarity-fund-project/project-overview.md

-* This project will be build in French, but for the better understanding of both of us, i will first give the overview in English. its project that will track deposit, withdrawal, and assistance funds to members of a solidarity fund. data will be collected by a solidarity fund collector who would have the task to record all the provided details below and submit to the one responsible for the project.
+* This project will be build in French, but for the better understanding of both of us, i will first give the overview in English. it will track deposit, withdrawal, and assistance funds to members of a solidarity fund. data will be collected by a solidarity fund collector who would have the task to record all the provided details below and submit to the one responsible for the project.
   * DM: todoMM: good. but keep all notes, plans, etc. in English because you have an non-French-speaking project manager/lead.
-Create a translation file in ./constants/i18n.js a la:
+Create a translation file in ./constants/i18n.js, MM: DM: what do the name of the file i18n.js mean here? a la:
   ```js
 	const translations = [
     {id: "appTitle", // permanent Ids for referencing in code and for react key props